Minnesota 1-Day Fishing License: Cost, Rules, and How to Buy

 Telegram

-If you need a 1‑day fishing license in Minnesota, you can buy a 24‑hour permit online or at a retailer — residents pay $12 and non‑residents $14.
-The digital copy arrives by email and you can print it or show it on your phone.
-Bring ID if asked and remember some waters need extra stamps or tags, like trout or sturgeon.
-Keep the permit with you while fishing, and keep going to learn which extra fees might apply.
+If you need a 1-day fishing license in Minnesota, you can buy a 24-hour permit online or at a retailer.
+Residents pay $12 and non-residents pay $14.
+The digital copy arrives by email, and you can print it or show it on your phone.
+Bring ID if asked.
+Some waters also require extra stamps or tags, like trout or sturgeon.
+Keep the permit with you while fishing, and read on to learn which extra fees might apply.

 Who Needs a Fishing License in Minnesota?